 Please email firstname.lastname@example.org or email@example.com if you would like to be on the contact list.

 ILN participation is open to all spiritual communities and congregations in the Victoria area.
 It’s hoped that members will act as informal liaisons, sharing information from and with their communities when they believe it would be of interest.

-ILN decided in 2017 to ally itself with the Victoria Multifaith Society, to benefit both organizations.
+The Interfaith Liaisons Network decided in 2017 to ally itself with the Victoria Multifaith Society, to benefit both organizations.
 ILN is able to act in an advisory capacity to VMS and also as a conduit for communications both to and from the many faith communities it represents.
 The Victoria Multifaith Society Board is very grateful for this support.

 ILN developed out of a series of conversations in 2015 and early 2016 between Beth Gibson, co-chair of the Downtown Churches Association, and Rabbi Harry Brechner of Congregation Emmanu-El.
 These conversations revealed the desire for diverse spiritual communities to share, consult, develop authentic relationships and serve together.

-The original group was given the provisory name of Interfaith Leaders Group.
 The first meeting was held at the Congregation Emmanu-El synagogue on 24 Feb.
 2016 with 15 representatives of 12 different faith groups.
 It was agreed that there was a need for collegial support and informal networking, to learn about events, reduce isolation, emphasize commonalities, become known within the community and reduce misconceptions regarding our respective faiths.